Baked Trout with Dijon Mustard

 About this recipe

-Baked trout with Dijon mustard is one of those French recipes that looks impressive, takes about thirty minutes, and asks very little of the cook.
-It is the kind of dish that appears on French family tables on a weekday evening without ceremony, and on dinner party tables with complete confidence.
+This baked trout with Dijon mustard will look impressive on your table but actually takes only thirty minutes to make.
+It is a dish that appears on French family tables on a weekday evening without fuss, and on dinner party tables with complete confidence.

 Moutarde de Dijon has been produced in Burgundy since at least the 13th century, though the style we know today, smooth, pale, and sharp, was standardised in the 19th century.
 Jean Naigeon is credited with replacing the traditional verjuice in the recipe with white wine in 1752, which gave Dijon mustard its characteristic clean sharpness.
 By the 19th century it had become a cornerstone of French cuisine, used in marinades, sauces, dressings, and as a coating for fish and meat before roasting.

-Applied to trout before you bake trout in oven, it does two things simultaneously: it seals the fish slightly, keeping the flesh moist, and it caramelises into a golden, lightly crisped crust that tastes far more elaborate than it is.
+It does two things at the same time when you apply it to the fish before you bake trout in oven.
+First of all, it seals the fish slightly which keeps the flesh moist.
+And secondly, it caramelises into a golden, lightly crisped crust that in incredibly tasty.
 This is the best way to cook a trout if you want maximum flavour for minimum effort.

 The crème fraîche

-The crème fraîche in the coating is not an extravagance.
-It moderates the sharpness of the mustard and stops it burning on the surface of the fish, while adding a quiet richness that works with the delicate flesh.
-It follows the same principle as the classic French sauce à la moutarde served with pork and chicken: mustard tempered by cream, the two balancing each other into something more nuanced than either would produce alone.
+The other important ingredient is the crème fraîche.
+Mixing this with your mustard moderates the sharpness of the spicy mustard and stops it burning on the surface of the fish.
+And of course, it adds a indulgent richness that works with the delicate fish.
+It basically follows the same principle as the classic French “sauce à la moutarde” served with Brussels sprouts.

 The herb question

-Dill is perhaps the most debated element in this bake trout recipe.
-It is less universally a French herb than parsley or tarragon, and in many countries reads as Scandinavian rather than French.
-But dill has a genuine presence in Alsatian cooking, the region that borders Germany and draws from both culinary traditions.
+Dill , while not being French per se, is perhaps the most debated element in this bake trout recipe.
+What we know as universally known French herbs are parsley or tarragon.
+Actually, the French call dill the Scandinavian herb.
+But still, dill has a genuine presence in Alsatian cooking, the region that borders Germany and draws from both culinary traditions.
 Alsatian fish dishes regularly feature dill alongside the region’s excellent white wines.
-If you prefer a more unambiguously French approach, tarragon, with its clean anise flavour, is the most elegant substitute.
+If you prefer a more unambiguously French approach, you can swap the dill with tarragon.
+Tarragon also has a anise flavour, and it is the most sensible substitute.

 The right equipment for this recipe for cooking whole trout